String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

-then this vacuum is spontaneously broken by $S^{+ A +}_0$.
-In other words, in our particular choice of patch, the $S^{+ A +}_0$ correspond to broken supersymmetries and $\theta_{ A }$ are the corresponding Goldstinos.
+then this vacuum is spontaneously broken by $S^{+ A +}_0$ and $J^+_0$, but is preserved by the $S^{+ A -}_0$ and $J^3_0$.
+In this patch, the $S^{+ A +}_0$ correspond to broken supersymmetries and $\theta_{ A }$ are the corresponding Goldstinos.
 By contrast, the supersymmetries $S^{+ A -}_0$, being linearly realised, are unbroken symmetries of the theory.
 There are no corresponding physical string excitations corresponding to these supersymmetries.
 Likewise, we can interpret $\gamma$ as the Goldstone boson associated to the broken translation symmetry $J^+_0$, whilst the boundary Hamiltonian $J^3_0$ and the $R$-symmetry are unbroken.
-We see that the broken symmetries are realised non-linearly in the theory, whilst the unbroken symmetries are realised linearly (except for $J^-_0$ and $S^{- A -}_0$ which are realised quadratically and correspond to the other patch).\\
+We see that the broken symmetries are realised non-linearly in the theory, whilst the unbroken symmetries are realised linearly.\footnote{$J^-_0$ and $S^{- A -}_0$ are realised quadratically and correspond to the other patch.}\\

-The fact that some of the global symmetries are broken and others are unbroken implies the presence of a partially broken global supersymmetry (PBGS) algebra.
-This is indicative of the fact that only half of the spacetime fermions are manifestly realised in the theory.
-Indeed, we highlighted this in \S\ref{sec:further_examples} for the bulk spacetime.
-That is, the hybrid formalism of \cite{Berkovits:1999im} only manifestly realises four of the eight spacetime fermions, with the remaining four being functions of the manifestly realised fields.
-It is also noted there that the spacetime supersymmetries $S^{\alpha A +}_0$ are broken, whilst $S^{\alpha A -}_0$ are unbroken.
-We now have the analogous boundary statement, which can be written in more palatable language and is sufficient for our purposes.
+The fact that some of the global symmetries are broken by a choice of vacuum and others are unbroken implies the existence of a partially broken global supersymmetry (PBGS) algebra.
+This is also true of the hybrid formalism \cite{Berkovits:1999im}, in which only four of a possible eight spacetime fermions for $AdS_3 \times S^3$ are manifest.
+The remaining four fermions are functions of the manifestly realised fields.
+It is also noted in \cite{Berkovits:1999im} that the spacetime supersymmetries $S^{\alpha A +}_0$ are broken, whilst $S^{\alpha A -}_0$ are unbroken.
+One way to think of this is by analogy with the Green-Schwarz superstring \cite{Green:1983wt}, in which a local fermionic symmetry called $\kappa$-symmetry halves the number of fermionic degrees of freedom.
+Indeed, a GS superstring in $D=6$ dimensions would naively have eight fermionic coordinates, with only four physical degrees of freedom.

-The presence of this PBGS algebra in the non-critical theory \eqref{eq:CP1_string} is significant, since it suggests that we are staring at a $\kappa$-gauge fixed phase of a fully spacetime covariant description of the theory.
-Namely, in the GS-superstring \cite{Green:1983wt}, to achieve the same number of on-shell bosonic and fermionic degrees of freedom, there exists a further local fermionic symmetry on the worldsheet that halves the number of fermionic degrees of freedom and gives rise to spacetime supersymmetry.
-The conjecture that $\kappa$-symmetry has already been gauge fixed in \eqref{eq:CP1_string} is important, since it suggests that there should be compensating ghost terms included in the theory.
-This should be true both for our string theory on the minitwistor space of $AdS_3 \times S^3$ but also in principle for the conventional twistor string \cite{Witten:2003nn,Berkovits:2004hg} (although we shall only consider $AdS_3 \times S^3$ here).